rrwick/Autocycler-paper/commands.md

 done
 ```

 All of the Sniffles VCFs were empty, so that's good!
-But just to check with some positive controls, I'll manually make some structural variants and ensure that Sniffles does find them:
+But just to check with some positive controls, I manually made some structural variants to ensure that Sniffles does find them:
 ```bash
 cd ~/2025-04_Autocycler_paper/Enterobacter_hormaechei/autocycler_1_manual
 cp rotated.fasta rotated_with_insertion.fasta